Form T1044 Guide: Does Your Canadian Charity Need to File?

 Good records make everything easier.
 Keep financial statements, investment records, and asset valuations handy.
 Accurate numbers help you avoid mistakes and meet requirements.

-The T1044 isn’t the only tax form you might need.
-Depending on your situation, you could also have to file T2 corporate returns.
-It’s worth checking.
+The T1044 is not the only tax form your nonprofit may need.
+Depending on your situation, you could also be required to file T2 corporate returns.
+It is worth checking with an accountant.

 Frequently Asked Questions